xiaotong-shen/SDSS-Datathon-2025-extended/python notebooks/neuralnet_README.md

 ## Overview
 This document outlines the key design decisions, implementation choices, and learning outcomes from developing the TTC subway delay prediction neural network system.

+Note: Most of the changes made to the neuralnet.py file is in consideration that the prediction data is going to be used a reference for user queries.

 ---

 ## 1. Categorical vs Continuous Temporal Features